 Francis Grasso - brief Wikipedia bio of Grasso

-Doric Wilson - home page of pioneer in gay theater in NYC
+Doric Wilson -short article about Doric Wilson, pioneer in gay off-off-Broadway theater in NYC

-Dr. Buzzards Original Savannah Band - interesting page on this group
+Dr. Buzzards Original Savannah Band - interesting page on this unique group

 bjland - super site for interesting comments and info on 70's/80's gay XXX films

-Fred Halsted - good short article on Halsted and his films
+Fred Halsted - very good article on Halsted and his films